Castle Pines addresses sewage spills after negotiations with Parker Water failed

 And when they fail, thousands of gallons of waste can spill into the ground of the surrounding area.
 The waste has flowed into nearby retention ponds, creeks and drainage ditches.

-As former city Mayor Tera Radloff, bluntly puts it: “Sh-t rolls downhill.”
+As former city Mayor Tera Radloff bluntly puts it: “Sh-t rolls downhill.”

 In the past two years, the Castle Pines North Metro District has run into several costly problems, including a failed deal to join Parker Water, a boil order being issued and losing service to some of their customers.